Skip to content

 But recycling and making money from it is even better.

-By recycling and selling empty wine bottles and unused corks, not only you do your part in keeping our planet and environment cleaner and free of trash, you also help to keep your own wallet a little greener!
+By recycling and selling empty wine bottles and unused corks, not only do you do your part in keeping our planet and environment cleaner and free of trash, but you also help to keep your own wallet a little greener!

 Share your thoughts